Safe Sleep Program

 • Refrain from placing additional items such as bumpers, pillows, stuffed animals and loose blankets in the crib with a sleeping child.

-• Keep baby's room cool, about 70 degrees Fahrenheit, and take care to not dress an infant too warmly.
+• Keep baby's room cool, about 70 degrees Fahrenheit, and take care not to dress an infant too warmly.

 • The risk of suffocation is 40 percent greater for infants sleeping in an adult bed.
 Refrain from placing a child in bed with an older sibling or an adult.
 Other unsafe environments include armchairs, couches and waterbeds.